michaelecollins/pkm/reference/Angular.md

 #### Inline Templates and Styles

-It is possible to define inline html and css when you have very small components.
-To do this, pass `template` and `styles` into the component instead of urls for these properties.
+It is possible to define inline HTML and CSS when you have very small components.
+To do this, pass `template` and `styles` into the component instead of URLs for these properties.

 However, this is not typically recommended as it can quickly become unmanageable.